kadyb/vector-benchmark/README.md

 # Vector processing benchmarks
 This repository contains a collection of vector processing benchmarks for Python and R packages.
-The tests cover the most common operations such as XXX.
+The tests cover the most common operations such as loading and saving a geopackage file, sampling points in a polygon, creating buffers, transformating the coordinate system (CRS), calculating the distance between points, and intersecting geometries.

 Note that all operations were performed in the Cartesian coordinate system excluding [s2](https://github.com/r-spatial/s2) package, where calculations were performed on the sphere (this affects the longer calculation times).
 For more information, see the [Spherical geometry in sf using s2geometry](https://r-spatial.github.io/sf/articles/sf7.html) article and [presentation](https://www.youtube.com/watch?v=zqRhF2XM1CE) at the FOSS4G 2021 conference.